The Best Nike Running Pants To Try

-If body-hugging leggings or tights aren't your thing, try a pair of loose-fitting, lightweight running trousers for your next workout.
+If body-hugging leggings or tights aren’t your thing, try a pair of loose-fitting, lightweight running pants for your next workout.

-A well-rounded running wardrobe can empower you to get the run done, no what matter the conditions are like.
+A well-rounded running wardrobe can empower you to get the run done, no matter the conditions.
 When it comes to bottoms, a pair of running leggings can be a great option to have on hand.
-However, if the tight feel isn't for you, or if you want to mix up your running wardrobe, consider opting for a pair of breathable, lightweight running trousers.
+However, if the tight feel isn’t for you, or if you want to mix up your running wardrobe, consider opting for a pair of breathable, lightweight running pants.

-You'll notice that trousers designed for running come with a number of performance benefits and features, including:
+You’ll notice that pants designed for running come with a number of performance benefits and features, including: